Skip to main content

 Types of Lenders

-• direct lenders (typically banks and credit unions), and secondary market lenders (which include Fannie Mae and Freddie Mac).
-See FindLaw's Mortgage and Loan Basics and Qualifying for a Mortgage sections for additional articles and resources.
+See FindLaw's Mortgage and Loan Basics and Qualifying for a Mortgage sections for more articles and resources.

 Mortgage Bankers and Brokers

-A mortgage broker can submit a mortgage loan to many different lenders, and typically has access to several types of loan programs.
+A mortgage broker can submit a mortgage loan to many different lenders and typically has access to several types of loan programs.
 A mortgage broker can shop for the best and most competitive interest rates and terms available, tailored to meet a borrower's needs.
 Some mortgage brokers charge processing or origination fees.
-Mortgage bankers are lenders that are large enough to originate loans and create pools of loans.
-Some companies do not sell directly to those major investors but sell their loans to the mortgage bankers.
+Mortgage bankers are lenders large enough to originate loans and create pools of loans.
+Some companies don’t sell directly to those major investors.
+But they sell their loans to mortgage bankers.
 They often refer to themselves as mortgage bankers as well.

 Direct Lenders

 A direct lender loans the money directly to the borrower.
 Banks and credit unions are often direct lenders.
-While brokers typically are licensed to operate in one just a few states, most direct lenders may operate in all 50 states to find the best mortgage.
-Also, it is important to note that direct lenders and mortgage brokers offer roughly the same rates and loan products.
-However, you may have to pay a little more for the services of a broker, since they also will get a cut of the transaction.
+While brokers typically are licensed to operate in just a few states, most direct lenders may operate in all 50 states to find the best mortgage.
+Importantly, direct lenders and mortgage brokers offer roughly the same rates and loan products.
+But you may have to pay a little more for the services of a broker since they will also get a cut on the transaction.

 Secondary Market Lenders